How can I Prove Federal Violations After a Truck Accident?

 Millions of trucks travel our roadways every day.
 Truck operators need to obey specific laws and regulations to ensure the safety of everyone who shares the road with large commercial vehicles.
 As long as trucking companies and truck drivers follow the rules, in theory, you will not need a truck accident lawyer and everyone should remain safe from certain avoidable accidents.

 Truck accidents are caused by a variety of factors that generally fall under three main categories, which include driver error, mechanical malfunctions, and road conditions.
 When a mechanical malfunction causes a truck crash, it may be due to the failure to properly maintain the vehicle.
-If you were involved in a truck accident, your attorney will need to verify proper maintenance of the vehicle and determine the negligent party.
+If you were involved in a truck accident, your attorney will need to verify the proper maintenance of the vehicle and determine the negligent party.
+The steps to take after being injured in a truck accident can be confusing.

 Trucking Companies are Required to Maintain Safe Vehicles